MicrosoftDocs/win32/desktop-src/shell/nse-junction.md

 ---
-Description: 'The root of a namespace extension is normally displayed by Windows Explorer as a folder in both tree and folder views.'
+Description: The root of a namespace extension is normally displayed by Windows Explorer as a folder in both tree and folder views.
-title: 'Specifying a Namespace Extension''s Location'
+title: Specifying a Namespace Extensions Location ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Specifying a Namespace Extension's Location